 - The turbidity sensor records values between 0 NTU and 3000 NTU.
 A turbidity reading of 3000 NTU is identified as an error and is not a true value.
-Readings of 3000 NTU should not be included in any statistical analysis. - The turbidity readings during this deployment ranged between 0.0 NTU to 336.2 NTU (Figure 6). - Turbidity readings from approximately 1 am on December 2 to 1:30 pm on December 6 have been removed from the dataset as it is believed that the sensor was recording erroneous readings as a result of sediment accumulation. - Turbidity typically increases in Leary's Brook during the early stages of rainfall and snowmelt events as sediments from the urban environment are carried into the brook by runoff.
+Readings of 3000 NTU should not be included in any statistical analysis. - The turbidity readings during this deployment ranged between 0.0 NTU to 634.0 NTU (Figure 6). - Increases in turbidity (cloudiness) are usually caused by increased runoff during precipitation or melting events.
+Runoff carries silt and other debris into Leary's Brook.